gbiolo/shell-menu/README.md

 ### Installation

-To install shell-menu the only things to do is to clone the git repository, and execute the script INSTALL.py using the Python interpreter that you want for normal shell-menu execution.
+To install shell-menu the only things to do are to clone the git repository, and execute the script INSTALL.py using the Python interpreter that you want for normal shell-menu execution.

-This is two examples of installation command:
+This is two examples of installation command, the first one using probably Python 2, and the second one using probably Python 3:
 ```markdown
 python INSTALL.py
 ```
 ```markdown
 python3 INSTALL.py
 ```
 Interactive installation will just ask you for a target directory, in which shell-menu will be installed inside a subdirectory "shell-menu".

 If the target directory already contains a shell-menu instance, installation will propose to switch to update mode.
 In this mode just sources and minor files will be changed, the configuration files won't change.

 ### Synopsis

 If all cofigurations have been done correctly just execute
 ```markdown
 ./shell-menu.py
 ```
 Into the directoy where the program has been installed.